-- 2. Reason abstractly and quantitatively. - 3.
-Construct viable arguments and respond to the reasoning of others.
-See Rhode Island Mathematics Standards. - 2.
-Write informative/explanatory texts to examine a topic and convey ideas and information clearly. - a.
+- 2. Write informative/explanatory texts to examine a topic and convey ideas and information clearly. - a.
 Introduce a topic clearly, provide a general observation and focus, and group related information logically in paragraphs and sections; include text features (e.g., headings), illustrations, and multimedia when useful to aiding comprehension. - b.
 Develop the topic with facts, definitions, concrete details, quotations, or other information and examples related to the topic. - c.
 Link ideas within and across categories of information using words, phrases, and clauses (e.g., in contrast, especially). - d.
 Use precise language and domain-specific vocabulary to inform about or explain the topic. - e.
 Provide a concluding statement or section related to the information or explanation presented.